-- 1. On clusters of SMP nodes, the parallel programs will run more efficiently if the jobs are distributed over the nodes, rather than running on the same node.
-Communication is usually not so much an issue, but reading/writing to the memory and disk is faster for clients that do not have to share the bandwidth with other clients. - 2.
-When using ridft for larger inputs, do not forget to switch on \$marij.
-Multipole accelerated RI-J can be more than a factor of 6 faster than usual RI-J calculations for big systems.
-You get that for free and without additional errors, so it is always safe to turn it on. - 3.
+- 1. When using ridft for larger inputs, do not forget to switch on \$marij.
+Multipole accelerated RI-J can be more than a factor of 6 and more faster than usual RI-J calculations for big systems.
+You get that for free and without additional errors, so it is always safe to turn it on. - 2.
 NumForce can also be run in parallel, but here it is much more efficient to run the serial binaries at a time instead of the parallel version all single-point jobs can be run independently.

-To run it in parallel, add the -mfile option with the name of a file which contains a list of nodes (just like \$HOSTS_FILE):
+To run it in parallel, add the -mfile option with the name of a file which contains a list of nodes (just like \$HOSTS FILE):

 '''

-NumForce -mfile $HOSTS_FILE [...]
+NumForce -mfile $HOSTS FILE [...]

 '''

-6.12.
+7.12.
 CCSD(T) with OpenMP